sivan/postcss-csssimple/README.md

 ```

 ## About
-This project is modified from [CSSGrace](https://github.com/cssdream/cssgrace) and add some features to fix common IE bugs.
+This project is modified from [CSSGrace](https://github.com/cssdream/cssgrace) and add some features to fix common IE bugs, and CSSSimple doesn't support custom syntax to keep the code follow standards.

 ##[Changelog](CHANGELOG.md)
 ##[License](LICENSE)